 - This event has passed.

-Join us Saturday, February 23, 2019 at 7:30 pm for a live show with Larry Sigmon and Martha Spencer.
+Join us Saturday, February 22, 2020 at 7:30 pm for a live show and dance with Larry Sigmon and Martha Spencer.
 Tickets are $10 advance, $12 day of show.

 Larry Sigmon was born in Callaway, Virginia.
 His father, Lewis Eldridge Sigmon, was a locally beloved banjo and fiddle player.
 Larry taught himself harmonica as a child, and then moved to guitar, learning to play by backing up his father.
 When he took up the banjo at fifteen, it became his main instrument, and he developed a signature hard-driving, rhythmic style.
 Larry’s first band was the Sugar Hill Ramblers, a six-piece group that performed old time tunes and old country numbers for six years.
 He went on to play stints with Carl Scott and Richard Bowman until the late 1980s, when he met bassist Barbara Poole at a local fiddlers’ convention.